 Nurseryman’s tip – Start a notebook/file and record when & where you collect seed of different species.
 This will be very handy in future years.

 Myrtle family seed is best kept in a fridge where it will stay fresh and viable for many decades.
 If there’s no space available in the beer fridge, a cool dark room will do.

 If seed is kept in a warm sunny room, studies have shown that the seed of most eucalypt species, and I suspect most of the Myrtle family, will start to lose viability after 10 years.

-Fig. Six month old Manna Gum Seedlings grown in Hiko cells.
+Fig. A six-month-old Manna Gum seedlings grown in Hiko cells.

 What do you want to grow?
 I can include advice in my next blog